svenssonaxel/pdf-sign/README.md

 (Non-)alternatives include:

+* **Xournal and Xournal++:**
+  Allows free-hand annotations, but not saving those for later use.
+  Allows inserting images and .pdf files but will rasterize them rather than retain the vector graphics, resulting in lower quality.
+* **LibreOffice Draw:**
+  Allows inserting images and .pdf files but will rasterize them rather than retain the vector graphics, resulting in lower quality.
+* **Okular:**
-* Okular: Allows for drawing 'Freehand Line' annotations, but not saving those for later use.
+  Allows free-hand annotations, but not saving those for later use.
-  Allows for inserting custom saved stamps, but these will not be visible in other PDF readers.
+  Allows inserting custom saved stamps, but these will not be visible in other PDF readers.
+* **Evince:**
-* Evince: Allows for certain kinds of annotations, but nothing that can serve as a signature.
+  Allows certain kinds of annotations, but nothing that can look like a free-hand signature.
-* pdftk, ghostscript, and other command-line tools: Allows for inserting stamps, but not interactively selecting where.
+* **pdftk**, **ghostscript**, and other command-line tools:
+  Allows superimposing .pdf files, but not interactively selecting where.